Funding articles & book chapters (Publication Fund I)

 The fund is managed by the USL Bonn.
 Students and researchers toward the beginning of their careers (doctoral students and postdocs) are particularly encouraged to apply.
 The fund has certain criteria and a defined application procedure, both of which are explained below.

-- Applies only to journal articles (not to book chapters): The article awarded funding must be brought out under a Creative Commons license (CC-BY or CC-BY-SA).
-Licenses containing NC or ND elements are not eligible.
-More details are available here.
+• Applies only to journal articles (not to book chapters): Funded articles must be published under one of the following Creative Commons licences: CC-BY or CC-BY-SA.
+Licences containing NC or ND elements are not eligible.

 What does not qualify for funding?